zuozhenggh/learning-library/solutions-library/oci-move-improve/lift-third-party-app/lift-third-party-app.md

     </copy>
     ```

 27. Next, run the commands below to copy osCommerce content to the default root directory for Apache2.
-You can choose to customize Apache2 root directory, but for this post, we’re going to use the default location which is at /var/www/html
+You can choose to customize Apache2 root directory, here you can use the default location which is at /var/www/html

     ```
     <copy>